ShadmanSaquibR/VolatilityModellingDSE30/README.md

 **How to Use**
 To replicate the analysis or run the models:

-Download the .dta data files and .do Stata script files from this repository.
+-Download the .dta data files and .do Stata script files from this repository.

-Open the .do files in Stata 17 (or a compatible version).
+-Open the .do files in Stata 17 (or a compatible version).

-Execute the commands in the .do files sequentially.
+-Execute the commands in the .do files sequentially.

 **Contact**
 Shadman Saquib Rahman